Greginkansas/-openhab-openhab1wiki/Powermax-alarm-binding.md

 The PowerMax provides support for a serial interface that can be connected to the machine running openHAB.
 The serial interface is not installed by default but can be ordered from any PowerMax vendor (called the Visonic RS-232 Adaptor Kit).

+Visonic does not provide a specification of the RS232 protocol and, thus, the binding uses the available protocol specification given at the [​domoticaforum](http://www.domoticaforum.eu/viewtopic.php?f=68&t=6581).
+The binding implemntation of this protocol is largely inspired by the [Vera plugin](http://code.mios.com/trac/mios_visonic-powermax).

 For installation of the binding, please see Wiki page [[Bindings]].

 # Binding configuration